-The skill of being able to discriminate visually helps us to see subtle differences between objects or pictures and to see if something matches up.
+Visual discrimination is the skill of being able to see and comprehend small details - this helps us to see subtle differences between objects or pictures and to see if something matches up.

 This important visual perceptual skill can also be described as “paying attention to detail" and is vital for reading, writing and other school skills.

-If you are at all concerned about your child's skills, please seek a professional opinion.
+at all concerned about your child's skills, please seek a professional

 For your convenience, I have linked to a few items on Amazon (marked #Ad) that are similar to what I use.
 I will receive a small commission if you purchase something through my links but you are under no obligation to purchase anything!